Found Light

-Found Light is a 2022 studio album by American singer-songwriter Laura Veirs.
+Found Light is the twelfth studio album by American singer-songwriter Laura Veirs, released on July 8, 2022.
 This is the first album without long-time producer Tucker Martine and also the first where Veirs recorded her guitar and vocals simultaneously.
 It has received positive critical reception.

 Recording

 Found Light is Veirs' first album without producer and ex-husband Tucker Martine since 2001.
 Veirs co-produced the album with Shahzad Ismaily and attempted to change how she made it, such as recording her guitar part and vocals simultaneously and also using different guitar tunings to have different voicings.
 Usually, when preparing a new album, Veirs will write 200 or 300 songs, re-writing and drafting parts of song elements until she can finalize the album with her best compositions; for Found Light, she pared down the preparation process to 80 or so revisions, making around 30 complete songs and resulting in 14 on the final release.